 - Columbia University in the City of New York

 How much does the program cost?

 A typical three-year Nurse Anesthetist program costs anywhere between $50,000 and $80,000 for residents and up to $140,000 for non-residents.
-With that in mind, you should expect to pay between $1,000 and $1,800 per credit hour for most programs.
-On top of this there will be additional expenses like the certification exam fee (at least $500), the AANA (American Association of Nurse Anesthetist) student membership fee (approximately $200), the lab and technology fee, the review course fee (up to $1,000, optional), as well as the yearly cost of books and supplies.
+With this in mind, expect to pay between $1,000 and $1,800 per credit hour for most programs.
+On top of this, there will be additional expenses like the certification exam fee (at least $500), the AANA (American Association of Nurse Anesthetist) student membership fee (approximately $200), the lab and technology fee, the review course fee (up to $1,000, optional), and the yearly cost of books and supplies.

-There are also several non-academic expenses that you need to take into account when planning your budget.
-These include your living expenses, meals, housing, health insurance costs and any application fees required by the faculty or to gather the necessary admission documents.
+There are several non-academic expenses to take into account when planning your budget.
+These include living expenses, meals, housing, health insurance costs and any application fees required by the faculty or to gather the necessary admission documents.
 Whether you are studying for a DNP or an MSN, you have a multitude of financial aid options available, including private loans, scholarships, grants and student loans.

 What about accreditation?

 Since the 1970s, Nurse Anesthetist programs have been officially authorized by The Council on Accreditation (COA) of Nurse Anesthesia Educational Programs (whether you are obtaining a post-master certificate, enrolling in an MSN program or continuing your doctoral studies).
 Accreditation is an essential peer process that ensures your studies and qualifications are legitimate, without which you cannot receive any financial aid and will run into trouble and severe limitations when applying for a job or pursuing higher education.
 Your program can also be authorized by the following designated organizations: The Commission on Collegiate Nursing Education (CCNE) or The Accreditation Commission For Education in Nursing (ACEN).

 Where can you work as a Nurse Anesthetist?